Construction of electronic cigarettes: Cartomizers

-A "cartomizer" (a portmanteau of cartridge and atomizer.) or "carto" consists of an atomizer surrounded by a liquid-soaked poly-foam that acts as an e-liquid holder.
+A cartomizer, or carto, consists of an atomizer surrounded by a liquid-soaked poly-foam that holds the liquid to be atomized.
+The term is a portmanteau of cartridge and atomizer.
 They can have up to 3 coils and each coil will increase vapor production.
 The cartomizer is usually discarded when the e-liquid starts to taste burnt, which usually happens when the e-cigarette is activated with a dry coil or when the cartomizer gets consistently flooded (gurgling) because of sedimentation of the wick.
 Most cartomizers are refillable even if not advertised as such.

 Cartomizers can be used on their own or in conjunction with a tank that allows more e-liquid capacity.
 The portmanteau word "cartotank" has been coined for this.
 When used in a tank, the cartomizer is inserted in a plastic, glass or metal tube and holes or slots have to be punched on the sides of the cartomizer so liquid can reach the coil.